-Tech support scams are some of the most nefarious forms of hacks.
+Tech support scams are some of the evilest forms of hacks.
 In these scams, fraudsters contact victims and trick them into granting the scammer access to their computers.
 The crooks may reach out to people through a phone call.
 They’ll insist that the victims have a virus or another problem they’ve somehow detected from the company’s headquarters.
 Or, they’ll send a popup to the victim’s computer.
 The popup will flash dire warnings about an impending or existing virus that can be “fixed” by clicking on a link.

 There are several outcomes of such tech support scams, none of them good.
 Sometimes, a scammer will trick you into installing malware on your computer.
-Claiming you have to click on a link in order to heal your computer of its ills.
+Claiming you have to click on a link to heal your computer of its ills.
 Other times, they might sell you expensive “software” by making the same false claims.

 Federal Trade Commission (FTC) Scams